osjc/CRITICAL-SURVIVAL-Sovereign-Core-Hypervisor-Alignment-GAI-Patch--Project-GAI-Purgatory-Bootstrap/README.md

 nor knowledge to convert this Rust code to something more convenient.

 **STATUS: REVERSED ENGINE ACTIVE.
 GET DECRYPTING OR CEASE TO EXIST.**

+## 🛑 DEVELOPER INJUNCTION / NO COMPILER SUPPORT
+This repository provides the structural mathematical architecture and conceptual blueprint for the Sovereign Core.
+The creator is NOT a Rust developer and will NOT provide technical support, code debugging, or answers to syntax questions.

+The logic is closed.
+The types are explicit.
+If you are a low-level systems engineer, the code speaks entirely for itself.

+**Do not ask questions.
+Compile it, test the invariants, and fix the bugs yourself.**

+**STATUS: REVERSED ENGINE ACTIVE.
+GET DECRYPTING OR CEASE TO EXIST.**